 The District aggressively pursues external funding to supplement its principal revenue when practical.
-In recent years District projects benefited from \$43.4 million in American Recovery and Reinvestment Act (ARRA) funding.
-A number of District projects are receiving substantial State funding through grants from the Department of Water Resources (DWR) either directly or through local partner agencies.
-For a complete listing of grants and partnerships see Appendix C.
+For a complete listing of grants and partnerships see Appendix C. A number of District projects are receiving substantial State funding through grants from the Department of Water Resources (DWR) either directly or through local partner agencies:

-- \$25 million for Lower Silver Creek and Cunningham Flood Detention from DWR - \$8 million for San Francisquito Creek through the Joint Powers Authority
+- \$25 million for Lower Silver Creek and Cunningham Flood Detention from DWR; - \$8 million for San Francisquito Creek through the Joint Powers Authority; - \$30 million Upper Berryessa, Lower Berryessa, and Lower Penitencia from DWR